jeffreyxparker/jeffreyxparker.github.io/_posts/2017-09-08-4-rules-of-rescue.markdown

 3. Throw Before You Go
 4. Don’t Cut Your Rope

-If you want more applications in business check out this [Harvard Business Review](https://hbr.org/2011/07/three-steps-to-handling-the-un) article.

-Let me know if the comments if you have a story of how one of the rules has helped you.
+If you want more applications in business check out this **[Harvard Business Review](https://hbr.org/2011/07/three-steps-to-handling-the-un)** article.
+Let me know in the comments if you have a story of a business application of a rule.